 3. Integration

-Planning is essential before deploying any new weapon.
+Planning is essential before deploying any new tool.
 Are we looking at downtime?
 How much of the developers' time will it take to run it?
 In this case, a no-code tool like Kompassify would be the way to go.

 4. ROI

 Finally, it is crucial to assess your user onboarding resources' performance routinely.
 How well do they follow through on what they say they will do?
 Do you feel like you've gotten your money's worth?
+Use a product analytics tool to track activation and feature adoption over time.

 User Onboarding Checklists